olanrewajudavid/projects/README.md

-# This project contains a responsive UI for an e-commerce application you can use for a the front-end.

-## …Download to your IDE and enjoy!
+# E-commerce App Project

+## Technology Stacks Used

+` HTML5, CSS3, Javascript `

+## Description

+*This project is an ecommerce application for a front-end interface.
+It was built to be responsive to all screen sizes using CSS media query.
+Some of the basic technologies used are CSS flex models, CSS animation, CSS Relative/Absolute properties, Javacript logic code to handle the slide navigation bar for mobile view, etc...*